kohziqian/Lattech_Project1_SAD_20242025/README.md

 - Lee Jian Yi

 Welcome to our project repository for **Systems Analysis and Design (SAD) 2024/2025**.
-This repository contains all relevant files and tracking boards for our project.
+This repository contains the relevant files and tracking boards for our project.

 ✩｡🤎 **Please visit the [Projects](../../projects) tab above to view our Kanban board for task tracking and progress updates.**